thevisgroup/CGVC-Website/README.md

 The repository is read-only for anyone, but in order to make changes you need to:

-1. Email Wang (wang.qiru"at"swansea.ac.uk) using your institutional email address.
+1. Email Bob (r.s.laramee"at"swansea.ac.uk) or Wang (wang.qiru"at"swansea.ac.uk) using your institutional email address.
 1. Include your GitHub account handler, you will be listed as a maintainer of this repository.

 ### Submit changes